ildrm/overreacted/README.md

 4. Run this command to execute the project: `npm run dev`

 You can create a build version using `npm run build`

+To run the project with docker-compose: `docker-compose up --build`